 Our Criminal Law Attorneys

-Our law firm includes four highly skilled Hillsboro criminal defense attorneys.
+Our law firm includes highly skilled Hillsboro criminal defense attorneys.
 Together, we have experience handling all types of charges, from DUII to domestic violence to property crimes to drug charges to violent felony crimes.
 For each case, we’ll work hard to secure your legal rights – and to fight for your freedom.

 When Should I Hire a Criminal Defense Attorney?

 The best way to protect your legal rights is to hire a criminal lawyer as soon as possible.
 In some cases, if you haven’t yet been charged with a crime, your attorney may be able to convince police or prosecutors to not bring charges.
 If you have already been arrested, then your lawyer can work to get the charges reduced or dismissed or to obtain a favorable plea deal.

 The criminal justice system is adversarial in nature – and the state has a whole team of law enforcement officers and lawyers on its side.
 If you are facing criminal charges or are under investigation for a crime, you should seek legal advice immediately.
 In Hillsboro, Oregon, call our law firm at 503-461-2195 for a free 15-minute consultation.

 If you are convicted of a crime in Oregon, you may be sentenced to a term of incarceration.
 The specific sentence depends on what the charge is (felony versus misdemeanor) and the underlying facts of your case.
 For example, if you are charged with murder, you will typically be sentenced to a much longer prison term compared to a person who is accused of a crime against property.